ettoremessina/datasets/README.md

 [functions](./functions) folder contains a collection of .csv and .arff files synthetically generated applying analytic functions to a closed subset of their own domain.
 Please visit [here](https://computationalmindset.com/en/datasets/functions-dataset.html) for details about this collection of datasets.

+## Time Series
+[timeseries](./timeseries) folder contains a collection of .csv and .arff files synthetically generated applying analytic functions to the values of a sequence representing time.
+Please visit [here](https://computationalmindset.com/en/datasets/time-series-dataset.html) for details about this collection of datasets.